Lab-10: Crypto-Agility

 Section titled “What is Crypto-Agility?”┌─────────────────────────────────────────────────────────────────┐│ ││ CRYPTO-AGILITY ││ ────────────── ││ ││ The ability of a system to: ││ ││ 1.
 CHANGE algorithm ││ → Without redesigning the architecture ││ ││ 2.
 SUPPORT multiple algorithms ││ → During transition ││ ││ 3.
 ROLLBACK quickly ││ → If a problem occurs ││ ││ It's an ARCHITECTURAL PROPERTY, not a tool. ││ │└─────────────────────────────────────────────────────────────────┘What We’ll Do

-- Rotate to hybrid (ECDSA + ML-DSA) 2b.
-Issue hybrid server certificate (v2) (optional)
+- Rotate CA to hybrid (ECDSA + ML-DSA) 2b.
+Rotate credential to hybrid

-- Rotate to full PQC (ML-DSA) 3b.
-Issue PQC server certificate (v3)
+- Rotate CA to full PQC (ML-DSA) 3b.
+Rotate credential to PQC

 - Create trust stores